-Television, film, comic books, and heavy metal music are drawn upon as aggregate elements that convey the loneliness of the individual amidst existential dilemmas.
-With subtle nods to art history, awkward or unusual cropping and compositions are showcased, with an emphasis on a blank, empty space.
+For over a decade I was primarily concerned with self-portraiture as a vehicle not only for personal reflection, but as an exploration into the human condition.
+With subtle nods to art history, awkward or unusual cropping and compositions were showcased, with an emphasis on a blank, empty space.
 Removed from the context of a narrative the images utilize humor and self-deprecation as defense mechanisms to ultimately conceal specific issues of awkwardness, loneliness, insecurity, the fear of failure, and social anxieties and pressures.
-Role-playing, banality and the mundane, and habits and behaviors operate as forms of escapism.
-My work acts dually as a form of self-mockery and as the ultimate shield against the fragility of existence.
-Ultimately, the work is a chronicle of an individual struggle and adaptation to external forces beyond its control.
+Much of my work acts dually as a form of self-mockery and as the ultimate shield against the fragility of existence.
+Ultimately, it is a chronicle of an individual struggle and adaptation to external forces beyond its control.

 Recent projects have utilized these ideas as a springboard in order to exhaust the possibilities of prescribed, rigid concepts.
 My work no longer uses my likeness directly, but I have come to realize my work is still self-portraiture.
 It is more directly influenced by an ever-increasing sense of my own mortality, my role as a husband and father, economic pressures, and an omnipresent sense of failure.